i-c-stratigraphy/subcommission-ordovician/pages/conference.md

 ---
 ## Upcoming Conferences

+#### IGCP735 regional meeting in Kitab Geological National Nature Park, Uzbekistan
+The second circular for the IGCP735 regional meeting and field excursion, which will take place in Kitab Geological National Nature Park, Uzbekistan, from August 4 to 11, 2026. * deadline for registration: February 15th, 2026 (be careful: the number of participants is limited);* deadline for abstract submission: March 31st, 2026; For any information, please contact Firuza Salimova: coral06@mail.ru

+#### The 15th International Symposium on the Ordovician System
+The meeting will be held at Xi’an City, China during May 20-24, 2027.
+Please see details of the meeting in the First circular: (a separated pdf named ISOS15 First Circular (pdf version 2026-02-28)

 #### Upcoming IGCP 735 conferences

 Many additional Ordovician conferences or sessions are being organized by IGCP Project 735 during 2021 to 2025.
 Visit the project website: <https://rocksnrol.wordpress.com/meetings/> for the most recent information about these planned events including upcoming annual meetings in Argentina and China as well as organized sessions held in conjunction with other conferences.